 Mistakes from Tackling Hazard Identification Too Early in SMS Implementations

 We have seen hundreds of SMS implementations.
-Safety managers are results driven, hard-working professionals.
+Safety managers are results-driven, hard-working professionals.
 Many are pilots and believe the shortest distance between two points is a straight line.
-Safety managers are also very structured and detail oriented.
+Safety managers are also very structured and detail-oriented.
 That is what makes them great safety managers.

-One potential problem with the four pillars is that Safety Risk Management pillar is the second component when I believe it should be the last to be considered when implementing an SMS in an existing operation.
+One potential problem with the four pillars is that the Safety Risk Management pillar is the second component when I believe it should be the last to be considered when implementing an SMS in an existing operation.
 Aviation service providers already have risk management strategies in place, otherwise, they would not be operating.
 Too many times we have seen safety managers hurriedly crank out their "hazard identification" and "risk assessment and mitigation" requirements in a vacuum.
-In short, they perform these tasks with very little involvement of other operational managers and subject matter experts.
+In short, they perform these tasks with very little involvement from other operational managers and subject matter experts.

 Related Aviation Risk Management Articles

 - Difference between Reactive, Predictive and Proactive Risk Management in Aviation SMS